RANGER: A Monocular Zero-Shot Semantic Navigation Framework through Visual Contextual Adaptation: INTRODUCTION

 This naturally raises a fundamental question: \textit{Can a navigation framework be built relying solely on RGB input?} Such a framework would be inherently low-cost, easy to deploy, and capable of directly utilizing videos captured from arbitrary devices for rapid adaptation to new environments.
 Notably, recent data-driven methods such as MASt3R~\cite{leroy2024grounding}, Dust3R~\cite{wang2024dust3r}, Fast3R~\cite{yang2025fast3r}, and VGGT~\cite{wang2025vggt} have demonstrated remarkable performance and generalization in 3D reconstruction tasks, opening new opportunities to achieve efficient navigation with RGB-only input.

 In this paper, we introduce \projnamebold: a zero-shot, open-vocabulary semantic navigation framework based on monocular RGB input.
 Our approach requires neither depth sensors nor precise robot pose estimation, yet enables semantic-driven exploration and navigation in unseen environments.
-Furthermore, \projname\ can adapt to a new environment using only a short offline video, significantly reducing exploration costs and enhancing navigation efficiency.
+Furthermore, \projname\ can adapt to a new environment using only a short offline video to extract rich geometric and semantic priors, significantly reducing exploration costs and enhancing navigation efficiency.
 Importantly, our method does not require any task-specific fine-tuning during navigation (see Fig.~\ref{fig:intro}).
 Specifically, \projname\ is built upon four key components: (1) online 3D reconstruction and localization from RGB-only input, (2) cross-frame semantic point cloud fusion, (3) high-level waypoint selection guided by vision–language models (VLMs), and (4) low-level action execution.
 At its core lies a \textit{keyframe-based memory bank}, which encodes geometric, semantic, and exploration-value information of the environment.
 This memory is continuously curated and optimized in the backend to reduce errors and improve system robustness.

-We conduct systematic evaluations on the large-scale HM3D dataset, demonstrating that \projname\ achieves competitive performance without access to depth sensing, precise poses, nor global maps.
+We conduct systematic evaluations on the large-scale HM3D dataset, demonstrating that \projname\ achieves competitive performance without access to depth sensing, precise poses, or global maps.
 In addition, we validate the practicality and robustness of our system in real-world environments such as meeting rooms and offices with a humanoid robot deployment.
-Our contributions are as follows: \begin{itemize} \item We propose \projname, a zero-shot open-vocabulary semantic navigation framework that relies solely on monocular RGB input.
-Without requiring depth or pose information, it can navigate in unseen environments and rapidly adapt to new ones through short offline videos. \item We design a novel system architecture that integrates online RGB-based 3D reconstruction, semantic point cloud fusion, and VLM-guided hierarchical planning.
-Central to this architecture is a keyframe-based memory bank that jointly encodes geometry, semantics, and exploration value, and is continuously optimized for robust context-aware navigation. \item We conduct extensive experiments on the HM3D dataset and in real-world scenarios, demonstrating that \projname\ achieves competitive navigation performance while exhibiting superior in-context learning capability compared to existing methods, utilizing only RGB data.